fryasdf/wp-bildog-website/wp-content/plugins/dynamic-featured-image/readme.txt

   – Access to more advance features and future updates for free.

 > [Learn more &raquo;](http://ankitpokhrel.com.np/blog/downloads/dynamic-featured-image-pro/ "Dynamic Featured Image PRO")

-**Overview**
-Dynamic Featured Image enables the option to have MULTIPLE featured images within a post or page.
-This is especially helpful when you use other plugins, post thumbnails or sliders that use featured images.
-Why limit yourself to only one featured image if you can do some awesome stuffs with multiple featured image?
-DFI allows you to add different number of featured images to each post and page that can be collected by the various theme functions.

 **How it works?**
 1. After successfull plugin activation go to `add` or `edit` page of posts or pages and you will notice a box for second featured image.